 Administrative policies are issued by the vice presidents who are responsible for the accuracy and timeliness of policies and procedures relating to their areas.
-This responsibility includes proper notification of changes and updates to these policies and procedures, and conducting a review of policies at least every four years.
+This responsibility includes conducting a review of policies at least every four years, and years and issuing proper notification of changes and updates to policies and procedures.